JustGoodOldHaroldHere/PlexConfiguration/Jackett.md

 Jackett is a way to provide API support for all your needed indexers and i use it as my bridge from Sonarr/Radarr - desired indexer and push the traffic through the Tor proxy whilst doing so.
 The chain goes a little like this.
 Radarr>Jackett>Tor>Indexer

 ## Run all commands with sudo
 ##### As mentioned in the Tor installation.
-Jackett does not recommend using a proxy as it can leak requests and cause high CPU usage so configure this at your own risk
+Jackett does not recommend using a proxy as it can leak requests and cause high CPU usage

 You will need mono installed for this, see Radarr or Sonarr guides